Multiplicative Effect Modeling: The General Case: Application to Titanic Data

 \section{Application to Titanic Data}

-We illustrate the use of our proposed methods in Section \ref{sec:method} by studying the association between the passenger class and death in the tragic sinking of the Titanic in 1912.
-We compare the results from our proposed models with those obtained from generalized linear models.
+We illustrate the use of our proposed methods in \S\ref{sec:method} by studying the association between the passenger class and death in the tragic sinking of the Titanic in 1912.
+We compare the results from our proposed models with those obtained from a generalized linear model.
 The data set consists of $1309$ passengers from three passenger classes, of whom $809$ lost their lives during the event.
 For illustration we removed the $263\ (20.1\%)$ passengers for whom age was missing, resulting in a sample size of $1046$, including $284\ (27.1\%)$ passengers in the first class, $261\ (25.0\%)$ in the second class, and $501\ (47.9\%)$ in the third class.
 A sensitivity analysis imputing the missing ages provides similar results.
 The empirical probability of death is lowest in the first class at $36.3\%$, increasing to $55.9\%$ in the second class, and $73.9\%$ in the third class.
-Given this, we initially consider modeling the relative risk of death as a monotone function of passenger class, using the first class as the baseline.
+Given this, we initially considered modeling the relative risk of death as a monotone function of passenger class, using the first class as the baseline.

-Figure \ref{fig:emp-death} shows the survival statuses of passengers by their passenger class, age and sex.
-Female passengers tend to have lower probability of death compared to males, and children tend to have lower probability of death compared to adults.
+Figure \ref{fig:emp-death} in the Supplementary Material shows the survival statuses of passengers by their passenger class, age and sex.
+Female passengers tend to have a lower probability of death compared to males, and children tend to have a lower probability of death compared to adults.
 These observations suggest that the relative risk of death with respect to passenger class may vary with sex and age.
 We let the covariates $X$ and $W$ be identical, which include age, sex, age squared, and the interaction between age and sex.

-We apply four different models to estimate the variation in the relative risk of death stratifying on age and sex: 1) Poisson regression; 2) Logistic regression; 3) Monotone: the model given by \eqref{eq:model of rr in mono} and \eqref{eq:model of op in mono}; 4) GOP: the model given by \eqref{eq:gop-rr} and \eqref{eq:gop-gop}.
+We applied five different models to estimate the variation in the relative risk of death stratifying on age and sex: 1) Poisson regression; 2) Logistic regression; 3) Two applications of the doubly robust g-estimator by \cite{Dukes2018}, where we include the first and second class passengers in the first application, and the first and third class passengers in the second application; 4) Monotone: the model given by \eqref{eq:model of rr in mono} and \eqref{eq:model of op in mono}; 5) GOP: the model given by \eqref{eq:gop-rr} and \eqref{eq:gop-gop}.
 Results for models 1) and 2) were obtained using the {\tt glm} function in {\tt R} via maximum likelihood with robust standard errors.